Occupation of Czechoslovakia (1938–1945): Annexation of Subcarpathian Ruthenia by the Soviet Union

 In October 1944, Subcarpathian Ruthenia was taken by the Soviets.
 A Czechoslovak delegation under František Němec was dispatched to the area.
 The delegation was to mobilize the liberated local population to form a Czechoslovak army and to prepare for elections in cooperation with recently established national committees.
 Loyalty to a Czechoslovak state was tenuous in Carpathian Ruthenia.
 Beneš's proclamation of April 1944 excluded former collaborationist Hungarians, Germans and the Rusynophile Ruthenian followers of Andrej Bródy and the Fencik Party (who had collaborated with the Hungarians) from political participation.
-This amounted to approximately ⅓ of the population.
-Another ⅓ was communist, leaving ⅓ of the population presumably sympathetic to the Czechoslovak Republic.
+This amounted to approximately 1/3 of the population.
+Another 1/3 was communist, leaving 1/3 of the population presumably sympathetic to the Czechoslovak Republic.

 Upon arrival in Subcarpathian Ruthenia, the Czechoslovak delegation set up headquarters in Khust, and on 30 October issued a mobilization proclamation.
 Soviet military forces prevented both the printing and the posting of the Czechoslovak proclamation and proceeded instead to organize the local population.
 Protests from Beneš's government were ignored.
 Soviet activities led much of the local population to believe that Soviet annexation was imminent.
 The Czechoslovak delegation was also prevented from establishing a cooperative relationship with the local national committees promoted by the Soviets.
 On 19 November, the communists—meeting in Mukachevo—issued a resolution requesting separation of Subcarpathian Ruthenia from Czechoslovakia and incorporation into the Ukrainian Soviet Socialist Republic.
 On 26 November, the Congress of National Committees unanimously accepted the resolution of the communists.
 The congress elected the National Council and instructed that a delegation be sent to Moscow to discuss union.
 The Czechoslovak delegation was asked to leave Subcarpathian Ruthenia.
 Negotiations between the Czechoslovak government and Moscow ensued.
 Both Czech and Slovak communists encouraged Beneš to cede Subcarpathian Ruthenia.
 The Soviet Union agreed to postpone annexation until the postwar period to avoid compromising Beneš's policy based on the pre-Munich frontiers.

 The treaty ceding Carpathian Ruthenia to the Soviet Union was signed in June 1945.
 Czechs and Slovaks living in Subcarpathian Ruthenia and Ruthenians (Rusyns) living in Czechoslovakia were given the choice of Czechoslovak or Soviet citizenship.